inaka/serpents/HDP.md

     JOIN => 3
     ACTION => 4
     MessageID => ushort
-    UserTime => ushort
+    ClientTime => ushort
-    UserId => ushort
+    SerpentId => ushort
     Message => PingRequest | GamesInfoRequest | GameInfoRequest

 Field     | Description
 ----------|-------------
 Flags     | For now, only used to specify the message type MessageID | If the command requires a reply, the game will resend this ID to the client.
 During the game, this ID is expected to be the current tick of the client's game
-UserTime  | The game will return this value as is on every response UserId    | The UserId the game provides when joining a game, 0 otherwise
+ClientTime| The game will return this value as is on every response SerpentId | The SerpentId the game provides when joining a game, 0 otherwise

 ### The Server Message Header ###